thejiraphxn/thejiraphxn/README.md

 ### Description  🔥

 " My name is Jiraphon Ieotakoon.
 I am freshmen of Rangsit University, College of Engineering.
-I am learning about web development and build some project with Javascript, PHP, Flutter, NodeJS and etc. Sometimes I make project for grow up my skills like CRUD, POS and basic APIs. "
+I am learning about web development and build some project with Javascript, PHP, Flutter, NodeJS and etc. Sometimes I make project for grow up my skills like CRUD, POS, Event Ticket Seller and API. "

 ---